 The Timothy Field Beard Memorial Award for Excellence will be awarded to Pulitzer Prize winner Stacy Schiff, author most recently of The Witches: Salem, 1692, and currently featured in the Ken Burns mini-series Benjamin Franklin, currently airing on PBS.

-There will be a reception following the meeting, open to all attendees, and then a ticketed buffet dinner to honor the speaker and award recipient, including remarks by the Timothy Field Beard memorial award winner, will be served upstairs in the Withdrawing Room after the reception.
+There will be a reception following the meeting, open to all attendees, and then a ticketed dinner to honor the speaker and award recipient.

-More information, including ticket purchase options, will be available closer to the event.
+More information, including ticket purchase options, has been sent to all members.

 If you are a member, and are not receiving invitations to our annual meeting, please contact us via email, providing your new mailing address, at